 You may enroll dependents for health coverage when you enroll as a retiree, and if you do, their coverage begins the same day as yours.
 You may enroll dependents for health coverage outside your initial enrollment period only if you experience a qualifying event.
 If you enroll them at a later date, their coverage will become effective the first day of the month following enrollment.
 In the absence of a qualifying event, you may only enroll dependents for health coverage during Open Enrollment.
 Coverage will be effective on the first day of the following plan year.
 To add a dependent to your coverage, you must submit documentation to prove that this is an eligible dependent.
-As a result of federal regulations, PEIA is required to collect and maintain the Social Security number of each covered person; therefore, dependents (except newborn children) cannot be added to PEIA coverage without a Social Security number.
+As a result of federal regulations, PEIA is required to collect and maintain the Social Security number of each coverage without a Social Security number.

-If you are adding a dependent to your existing dependent life insurance policy at a date later than the calendar month following an enrollment event, coverage will not become effective until medical information has been submitted to, and approved by, PEIA's life insurance carrier.
+If you are adding a dependent to your existing dependent life insurance policy at a date later than the calendar month following an enrollment event or the next two months, coverage will not become effective until medical information has been submitted to, and approved by, PEIA's life insurance carrier.
 To add a dependent to your coverage, you must submit documentation to prove that this is an eligible dependent.